Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Results and Analysis

-Fig.~\ref{fig:E1M1CaptureEFTstarNNLO} shows our fits, mean values of the $S$-factor posterior, in region II of EFT$_\star$ expression in Eq.~(\ref{eq:corsssectionStar}) including the M1 contribution.
+Fig.~\ref{fig:E1M1CaptureEFTstarNNLO} shows our fits, mean values of the $S$-factor posterior, in region II of \EFTstarHead{} expression in Eq.~(\ref{eq:corsssectionStar}) including the M1 contribution.
 We fit $r_1^{(^5P_2)}$, $\mathcal Z^{(^3P_2)}$, $\mathcal Z^{(^3P_2^\star)}$, $a_{22}$, $a_{12}$ and $\beta_{22}$ to capture data.
 The fitted values in Table~\ref{table:B8params} agree with the power counting estimates.
-As in region I fits of EFT$_\star$, the posterior for $a_{12}$ is bi-modal.
+As in region I fits of \EFTstarHead{}, the posterior for $a_{12}$ is bi-modal.
 There is a correlation with $a_{22}$ whose posterior also shows a bi-modal distribution.
 Each modes are consistent with $|a_{12}|\sim|a_{22}|\sim 1/Q$ but the capture data is not sufficient to determine these parameters more precisely.
 The marginalized $S_{17}(0)$ is insensitive to this as seen in the posterior in the inset of Fig.~\ref{fig:E1M1CaptureEFTstarNNLO}.
-The fit estimates the parameters and the scaling factors from the posterior distribution instead of simply scaling the data sets by a single number.
+The curves are generated from the posterior of the fits instead of just the central values.
 However, to give a rough estimate, in the bottom panel of the figure, we present an ``artist's" illustration of the fit where we scaled the data by the values shown in Table~\ref{table:B8norms}, and added the errors from fits to the measurement errors in quadrature.
 It gives a sense of what the data sets would look like if they were scaled according to the respective scaling factors $s_i$s.

-In Fig.~\ref{fig:CompareEFT}, we compare the EFT$_\star$ II fit to the predictions from Descouvemont using the Minnesota nuclear interaction~\cite{Descouvemont:2004} that was used in the analysis in Solar II~\cite{Adelberger:2010qa}.
+In Fig.~\ref{fig:CompareEFT}, we compare the \EFTstarHead{} II fit to the predictions from Descouvemont using the Minnesota nuclear interaction~\cite{Descouvemont:2004} that was used in the analysis in Solar II~\cite{Adelberger:2010qa}.
 We scaled Descouvemont's numbers by \descouvemont ~to match the EFT result at threshold.
 We also compare our resonance M1 contribution to a R-matrix calculation using the parameters used by Junghans {\em et al.}~\cite{Junghans:2003bd}.
 The R-matrix curve was used in one of the Solar II analyses~\cite{Adelberger:2010qa}.
 The errors from the fits in the EFT results are displayed.
 These comparisons show that the EFT results have reasonable agreement with known results.